 Since then, the institution has continually expanded.
 In 1992, the college was renamed the De La Salle University College of Medicine.
 On April 7, 1994, the De La Salle University Angelo King Medical Research Center (DLSU-AKMRC) was established.
 In June 1994, the management of the College of Physical Therapy, which was established in 1982 as part of DLSU-Aguinaldo (now DLSU-Dasmariñas), was turned over to the De La Salle University College of Medicine .
 By June 1995, the complex consisting of the College of Medicine, University Medical Center, College of Physical Therapy, and DLSU-AKMRC was named De La Salle University – Health Sciences Campus or DLSU-HSC under the ownership and administration of the St. Bro.
 Miguel Febres Cordero Medical Education Foundation.

 In October 1999, De La Salle University Medical Center gained the distinction of being the first hospital in the Philippines to have been awarded an ISO 9001 Certification by the TUV–Rheinland.
 In May 2000, more colleges were placed under the administration of DLSU-HSC with the transfer of the Colleges of Medical Radiation Technology and Nursing and Midwifery from DLSU-D. The College of Nursing and Midwifery was established in 1984 at DLSU-D, while the College of Medical Radiation Technology was established in1986.
-Both colleges have been renamed and are currently called College of Nursing and the College of Medical Imaging Technology, respectively.
+Both colleges have been renamed and are currently called College of Nursing and the College of Medical Imaging and Therapy, respectively.